 RESULTS

 The HE staining image of one sample and its corresponding THz image are shown in Figure 2A and B, respectively.
 In the THz image, different colors indicate the transmittance of THz waves for tissues.
 The transmittance of the whole THz image was 0.27.
-The tumor cells in the HE staining image and corresponding position in the THz image are marked.
+The tumor cells in the HE-stained image and corresponding position in the THz image are marked.
 Most of the areas with lower transmittance (0.17–0.22) matched well with the position of the tumor cells.
 Most of the normal tissues had a higher transmittance of about 0.4.
-To analyze the statistical characteristics, these images were divided as 20 × 25 gridding and the THz transmittance for tumor cells was calculated.
-Figure 3 shows the segmentation images of tumor cells in the HE staining image and THz image.
-The area of tumor cells in the HE staining image did not completely correspond with the area in the THz image with transmittance of 0.17–0.22, which may have been because of tumor heterogeneity.
+To analyze the statistical characteristics, these images were divided as 20 × 25 gridding, and the THz transmittance for tumor cells was calculated.
+Figure 3 shows the segmentation images of tumor cells in the HE-stained and THz images.
+The area of tumor cells in the HE-stained image did not completely correspond with the area in the THz image, with a transmittance of 0.17–0.22, which may have been due to tumor heterogeneity.

-The HE staining and THz images of a complex sample are shown in Figure 4, which had tumors, ice crystals, tumor hemorrhage, and liver cirrhosis.
-In the THz image of this sample, the tumor area is marked by a white rectangle and the average transmittance was about 0.2, which agreed with the sample shown in Figure 2.
+The HE-stained and THz images of a complex sample are shown in Figure 4, which had tumors, ice crystals, tumor hemorrhage and liver cirrhosis.
+In the THz image of this sample, the tumor area is marked by a white rectangle, and the average transmittance was about 0.2, which agreed with the sample shown in Figure 2.
 The area of tumor hemorrhage presented with abnormal transmittance, which was higher than that in tumors.
-Furthermore, the liver cirrhosis and ice crystals had lower transmittance than normal tissues had.
+Furthermore, the liver cirrhosis and ice crystals had lower transmittance than that of normal tissues.

 DISCUSSION

 THz imaging has received increasing attention as an interdisciplinary field.
-It has been increasingly used in diagnosis because it is fast, lacks ionizing radiation, and has no need of contrast agents.
+It has been increasingly used in diagnosis because it is fast, lacks ionizing radiation, and has no need for contrast agents.

-Histopathological appearance of HCC varies greatly from patient to patient and even within a single patient, and different stages of intratumoral differentiation and growth patterns can be observed.
-However, progressive HCC has a consistent appearance, and in our study, all patients were at the progressive stage.
+The histopathological appearance of HCC varies greatly from patient to patient and even within a single patient, and different stages of intratumoral differentiation and growth patterns can be observed.
+However, progressive HCC has a consistent appearance, and in our study, all patients were in the progressive stage.
 The pathological components of HCC are complex, including the parenchymal and interstitial parts.
-The tumor parenchyma is composed of tumor cells, while the tumor interstitium is composed of sinusoids containing blood and lined with single endothelial cells[13].
+The tumor parenchyma is composed of tumor cells, while the tumor interstitium is composed of sinusoids containing blood, and are lined with single endothelial cells[13].
 This study mainly analyzed the THz image characteristics of tumor parenchyma.

 The parenchymal part of HCC is divided into beam, solid and fibrous scleroses according to the structure of the tumor cells.
-The tumor cells differ in terms of fatty degeneration, cytoplasmic glass like variation, and the degree of nuclear differentiation.
+The tumor cells differ in terms of fatty degeneration, cytoplasmic glass-like variation, and the degree of nuclear differentiation.
 By those characteristics, the tumor can be divided into high-, medium- and low-differentiated tumor.
 Cell density, the ratio of the nucleoplasm to cytoplasm, and fat denaturation all affect THz transmittance.
 In general, the density of tumor cells in HCC is higher than that of hepatocytes in normal liver tissues, and the nucleoplasm to cytoplasm ratio is higher than that of normal liver cells[14-16].
-That is, the density of HCC tissues is higher than that of normal liver tissues, and theoretically, the transmission rate of HCC tissue is lower than that of normal liver tissue, which is consistent with our experimental results[17].
+That is, the density of HCC tissues is higher than that of normal liver tissues, and, theoretically, the transmission rate of HCC tissue is lower than that of normal liver tissue, which is consistent with our experimental results[17].